jfalcou/eve/doc/manual/functions/arithmetic/abs.rst

     not representable  in the input type and the result is undefined.
 Use the :ref:`saturated_ <feature-decorator>` decorator to avoid this problem: if ``iT`` is a signed integer type, ``saturated_(abs(Valmin<iT>())`` returns ``Valmax<iT>()``.

-  - With :ref:`saturated_ <feature-decorator>` the result is guaranted to be positive or 0.
+  - With the :ref:`saturated_ <feature-decorator>` decorator the result is guaranted to be positive or 0.

   - Be also aware that ``abs`` is a also a standard library function name and there possibly exists a C macro version which may be called instead of the boost simd version.